 It's well placed for the Main Street/Science World and Olympic Village SkyTrain stations, and Main Street bus routes.
 We share the docks with the Vancouver dragon boat community (who are great neighbours).

 Our kayak program is based around specially modified, fully accessible two-person kayaks.
 We can attach pontoons to the rear of all our kayaks for stability.

-We lengthened cockpits in some double kayaks by 13-inches to make transfers more comfortable, and fitted (optional) pivoting supports to take the weight of the paddle.
+We lengthened the cockpit in one of our double-kayaks by 13 inches to make transfers more comfortable, and fitted (optional) pivoting supports to take the weight of the paddle.
 We acquired 2 new double kayaks for the 2019 season.
-For people with limited grip strength, we have a system by which the paddle clips onto wrist bands (modified rollerblade wrist guards).
+For people with limited grip strength, we have a system by which the paddle clips onto wrist bands.
 We also have a one-person kayak for people that want to paddle solo, although this is not an option for beginners.

 Our Onit paddleboards are designed for wheelchair use.
 Technically speaking, they are a 11-ft 6-ins. modified stand-up paddleboard with outriggers.
 They feature an all-terrain surf chair that locks into place, and a custom carbon fiber paddle (quad raps are available for anyone with limited dexterity).